willemsevenster/frontforge.opendocx/README.md

         #endregion
     }
 ```
-This document can be creating and save to disk, or any other `Stream` as follows:
+This document can be created and saved to disk, or any other `Stream` as follows:

 ```c#
         // save to file